FabricMC/fabric-loom/README.md

 ## Limitations

 - Launching via IDE run configs doesn't work on Eclipse or VSCode.
-- You have to use Gradle 5, like with FG.
-I've reused it as a library in some places.
 - The srg -> yarn remapper used for coremod class names is *really* simple, and might break with coremods that have multiple class names per line.